| Flat Coated Retrievers: the most honest dog breed review you'll ever find. Information about Flat-Coated Retriever personality and behavior. |

-This cheerful dog is athletic, not a couch potato, so he needs running exercise every day and, whenever possible, swimming and fetching.
+This cheerful dog is athletic, not a couch potato, so he needs plenty of exercise -- ideally exercise that includes swimming and fetching.
 Otherwise he will find outlets for his energy through destructive chewing and digging.

 The gregarious Flatcoated Retriever thrives on personal attention and doesn't like being left for long periods of time without the companionship of people or other pets.

-Optimistic about everyone and everything, this breed is emphatically not a guardian.
+Optimistic about everyone and everything, this good-natured breed is emphatically not a guardian.

 He is eternally lighthearted and playful, doesn't know his own strength, and can be an exuberant jumper.
 Supervision is important around toddlers and smaller pets.